hasibul1670/Task-Management-Application/README.md

 ## Usage

-- Create, update, and delete notes.
+- Create, update, and delete tasks.
 - Display actual time and date for each note.
-- Categorize notes using tags.
+- Categorize tasks using tags.
-- Easily search for specific notes by title, category, or description.
+- Easily search for specific tasks by title, category, or description.

 ## Features